jbmagination/snowdriftland/README.md

 ## Full

 The full version currently is a WIP for restoration.
-It runs, but it runs off of the preview version's code, and I'm trying to replace as much of it as I can with authentic 2010 files.
+All that's missing is:
+* Support Us button functionality
+* Goodie XML files

+### Differences from Original
+Some files aren't actually original files from 2010-- they're actually recreated if not taken from the preview version (a notice will be supplied with those).
+This is as close as we can get to the Indie Games Edition, if it's not already.